kermitt2/delft/doc/sequence_labeling.md

 For training and evaluating following the traditional approach (training with the train set without validation set, and evaluating on test set), use:

 > python3 nerTagger.py --dataset-type conll2003 train_eval

-To use ELMo contextual embeddings, add the parameter `--use-ELMo`.
-This will slow down considerably (30 times) the first epoch of the training, then the contextual embeddings will be cached and the rest of the training will be similar to usual embeddings in term of training time.
-Alternatively add `--use-BERT` to use BERT extracted features as contextual embeddings to the RNN architecture.

-> python3 nerTagger.py --dataset-type conll2003 --use-ELMo train_eval

 Some recent works like (Chiu & Nichols, 2016) and (Peters and al., 2017) also train with the validation set, leading obviously to a better accuracy (still they compare their scores with scores previously reported trained differently, which is arguably a bit unfair - this aspect is mentioned in (Ma & Hovy, 2016)).
 To train with both train and validation sets, use the parameter `--train-with-validation-set`: